Understanding Zillow’s new total monthly price display: What rental housing providers need to know

 • This breakdown also shows renters which fees are optional or variable, helping set the right expectations.

-3. Enable “Total price” display
+3. Enable “Total monthly price” display:

 Zillow account portal

-For partners using Zillow Rental Manager
+For partners using Zillow Rental Manager (ZRM)

-1. Enter fee data directly in Zillow Rental Manager
+1. Enter fee data directly in ZRM:

 • Add base rent and any required monthly fees using the existing Costs & Fees tools.
 Follow this step-by-step guide to learn how to update your fee data.

-2. Review your Costs & Fees breakdown
+2. Review your Cost calculator:

 • Check that your listings reflect the correct required fees.

-3. Confirm the fee information you’ve provided is complete and accurate
+3. Confirm the fee information you’ve provided is complete and accurate:

-• Once you confirm your base rent and required monthly fees, your listings will show the “Total price” badge on Zillow.
+• Once you confirm your base rent and required monthly fees, your listings will show the “Total monthly price” badge on Zillow.

-Zillow will feature prominent banners across the site introducing total monthly price and encouraging renters to look for listings with the "Total price" badge.
-To give renters the most accurate view of your property, we strongly encourage you to provide your fee information and enable total price as soon as possible.
+Zillow will feature prominent banners across the site introducing total monthly price and encouraging renters to look for listings with the "Total monthly price" badge.
+To give renters the most accurate view of your property, we strongly encourage you to provide your fee information and enable total monthly price as soon as possible.

 zillow rental manager costs & fees